Captain Kangaroo: Schedule history

-While Captain Kangaroo was still in planning stages, CBS executives had the idea of hiring Al Lewis, who was hosting a very popular kids' show at WCPO-TV in Cincinnati, to host their program.
+While Captain Kangaroo was still in planning stages, CBS executives had the idea of hiring Al Lewis, who was hosting a popular kids' show at WCPO-TV in Cincinnati, to host their program.
 But when station management refused to release Lewis from his contract, they selected Keeshan to host.
 Lewis' own program, The Uncle Al Show, ended its run in Cincinnati a year after Captain Kangaroo left CBS.

 CBS aired the program on weekday mornings, initially telecast live in the Eastern and Central time zones at 8:00 am (ET)/7:00 am (CT) for its first four years (it would eventually be scheduled for 8:00 am in all time zones).
 Same-day episodes would be broadcast on kinescope for Western audiences, as Keeshan would not perform the show live three times a day.
 For the first three months, Captain Kangaroo was only seen on weekday mornings.
 From December 1955 until 1968, the show was also seen on Saturday mornings, except in the 1964–1965 season, when it was replaced by a Keeshan vehicle called Mr. Mayor.
-Except for pre-emption by news or special events, notably the four-day continuous coverage which followed the November 22, 1963 assassination of John F. Kennedy, and a few shows that were 45 minutes, the show aired a full 60 minutes on weekday mornings until 1981.
-It was broadcast in color from September 9, 1966 onward.
+Except for pre-emption by news or special events, notably the four-day continuous coverage which followed the November 22, 1963, assassination of John F. Kennedy, and a few shows that were 45 minutes, the show aired a full 60 minutes on weekday mornings until 1981.

 The audience of children could never compete in the ratings with such entertainment/news shows as NBC's Today, although Captain Kangaroo won Emmy Awards three times as Outstanding Children's entertainment series in 1978–1979, 1982–1983, and 1983–1984.
 In the fall of 1981, to make more room for the expansion of The CBS Morning News, the Captain was moved to an earlier time slot of 7:00 am and cut to 30 minutes, sporting the new title Wake Up with the Captain.
 The show was moved again in the spring of 1982 to 6:30 am, a time when few children (or adults) were awake.
 In the fall of 1982, it returned to an hour format, but was moved to Saturday mornings at 7:00 am ET and 6:00 am in other time zones.
 Reruns from the previous season were offered to CBS affiliates to run Sunday morning in place of the cartoon reruns offered before, but most declined.
 One-third of affiliates no longer ran the show at all after 1982, and it was again reduced to a half-hour in the fall of 1984.
 Angered over the reduction of his program for the second time, Keeshan chose to step down at the end of 1984, after his contract with CBS expired.
+After the show ended, Children's Television Workshop hired some of its staff to work on Sesame Street.